Application Integration

 Baseline C7N Example

-The essence of the integration is to provide a resource to a function and receive a boolean result.
+The essence of the integration is to provide a resource description to a function defined as a CEL expression, and receive a boolean result.

 Here’s a base example: